The Rosanky Rural Alliance

 APRIL 28, 2021

-Destruction has begun on the 206-acre Virginia W. Watterson tract on Cistern Road.
-Cutting crews moved in on March 1, 2021 to begin the process of clearing the land for the proposed Austin Energy substation.
+Destruction began on the 206-acre Virginia W. Watterson tract on Cistern Road as crews moved in on March 1, 2021 to start the process of clearing the land for the proposed Austin Energy substation.
 Century-old oak trees were stripped of their limbs before they were cut for firewood.
 The remaining trunks were ground into the earth.
 This work is expected to cover over 1,100 acres and run at least 5 months.
 Note that this does not mean that the RWE tax breaks have been granted.
 This is not covered under the Bastrop County Tax Abatement and can continue at full blast without the tax agreement.
 Since RWE is leasing the land from the Watterson Trust (Scott Lane Miller, Timothy Ray Miller, Georgetown, Texas), they are free to do whatever they want to the land prior any solar industrial construction agreements.

 Are you experiencing blowing dust from the RWE/Big Star Solar tree-clearing event happening on Jeddo and Cistern roads?

 Back in August 2020, locals began hearing that a massive $200 million, 1,700 acre solar generating facility was being planned for an area just south of the community of Rosanky.
 The only people who had been notified were the landowners who agreed to lease their farmlands, who were then contractually obligated to keep quiet on the details.